Artists taking a stand

 Every rally needs music — the only problem is, musicians don’t always want to lend their songs to political campaigns.
-Here are 15 musicians who’ve spoken out against presidential candidates playing their tracks at events, ranging from Bruce Springsteen going up against a trio of Republicans to, more recently, Adele requesting that Donald Trump take her tunes off his public playlists.
+Here are 21 musicians who’ve spoken out against politicians playing their tracks at events, ranging from Bruce Springsteen going up against a trio of Republicans to Adele requesting that Donald Trump take her tunes off his public playlists.

 Explosions in the Sky vs. Ted Cruz